samikgarg/Gordon/README.md

 - **DALL·E-Powered Images** – Generate **AI-created food images** for each dish.
 - **Gemini-Powered Recipe Enhancements** – Improve details with cooking tips and health insights.
 - **Groq for Enhanced Recipe Details** – Adds **nutritional breakdowns** and **alternative ingredient suggestions**.
-- **Intuitive UI** – A clean, user-friendly interface for easy navigation.
+- **Intuitive UI using Reflex** – A clean, user-friendly interface for easy navigation.
-- **Voice Interaction** – Speak ingredients instead of typing.
-- **Save & Share Recipes** – Store favorite recipes and share them with friends.

 ---